billiesumera/POLI-179/README.md

 Our Conclusion: Gender Bias is much more prevalent and potent than in text.

- @inproceedings{karkkainenfairface,
-  title={FairFace: Face Attribute Dataset for Balanced Race, Gender, and Age for Bias Measurement and Mitigation}, author={Karkkainen, Kimmo and Joo, Jungseock}, booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision}, year={2021}, pages={1548--1558}
-}
+# Discussions & Conclusion
+## Limitations
+When we were generating the images for 'doctor,' an influx of Doctor Who results popped up due to the promotion of the show.
+This made it harder to do our analysis because many of the images featured actors from the show.
+Another limitation was trying to interpret our Word2Vec results as we thought some were unclear.

+## Future Work
+In the future, we can feed the images into image captioning using the BLIP-2 model \url{(https://huggingface.co/blog/blip-2)}.
+By feeding the images into the model, we can use image captioning to generate descriptions of the images to give us further insight in our analysis.
+As the FairFace model can detect race, we could conduct the same research with distribution among different races to see if there was greater bias in image search versus text.

 ## References
 Guilbeault, D., Delecourt, S., Hull, T. et al. Online images amplify gender bias.
 Nature 626, 1049–1055 (2024). https://doi.org/10.1038/s41586-024-07068-x

+Karkkainen, K., & Joo, J. (2021).
+FairFace: Face Attribute Dataset for Balanced Race, Gender, and Age for Bias Measurement and Mitigation.
+In Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (pp. 1548-1558).

 (https://github.com/dchen236/FairFace)